- What is the Difference between Inpatient and Outpatient?

-- Inpatient treatment programs are highly structured.
+- Inpatient treatment for alcohol is highly structured.

 - The treatment program utilized in most inpatient treatment environments is implemented by a multidisciplinary team of treatment providers who address clients’ issues from different viewpoints.
 The team often includes physicians (medical), therapists (psychological and social), social workers (psychological and social), occupational therapists (addressing practical functional issues), etc.

 - Inpatient treatment programs are easily modified for clients with special needs.

 - Inpatient treatment helps to foster a sense of personal responsibility and accountability for the client.

 - Inpatient treatment units isolate individuals who have toxic environmental conditions, such as being homeless, living in an area where alcohol or drug abuse is rampant, being in an abusive relationship, etc.

 - Inpatient treatment is especially suited to help individuals who have had multiple failures at attempting to remain abstinent from alcohol due to the intensity of the program and its multidisciplinary approach.

 - Inpatient treatment programs help to develop confidence in individuals who are unsure of their ability to remain abstinent from alcohol.